juliangrtz/tohe-roles/roles-en.md

 The Requiter has no bullets at the beginning.
 For each Crewmate ejected,the Requiter gains one bullet.
 The Requiter can kill when they have bullets.

+# Narc

+(Betrayal Add-ons):
+Impostors and Madmates see Narc as their teammate,but Narc themselves don't know who the Impostors and Madmates are.
+Narc appears as a Sheriff to Crewmates

+Note:Depending on the settings,Impostors may kill each other when Narc is in a game.
+If the respective option is disabled,Narc won't be able to use their kill button until the other Impostors die.